top of page

 Since 2012, the East Valley city has seen an 88% increase in ultra-high net wealth individuals, according to Henley & Partners.
 Investment firms and financial institutions typically classify ultra-high net wealth as those with more than $1 million in assets.
 By Henley & Partners’ estimates, approximately 13,900 millionaires now call Scottsdale home; about 60 are considered “centi-millionaires,” with a net wealth over $100 million, while 5 are billionaires.

-Secure your investments in Paradise Valley with the Agent who put your needs above anything else, one you can trust - Selling Scottsdale | Luxury Living ~ Katie Huffines
+Secure your investments in Paradise Valley with the Agent who put your needs above anything else, one you can trust.
+Selling Luxury AZ ~ Katie Marie Huffines

 bottom of page